wolfman30/Data_Analyst_Nanodegree_Udacity/README.md

 # Data_Analyst_Nanodegree_Udacity
-So far 1 project is complete.
-Project 2 - Bikeshare still needs reviewed.
+So far Project 1 and Project 2 are complete.
+Project 3 'Investigate a Dataset' still needs reviewed.